zipaJopa/open-mcp-client/README.md

 ## Development

-For development, we recommend running the frontend and agent separately in different terminals to better see errors and logs:
+We recommend running the **frontend and agent separately** in different terminals to debug errors and logs:

 ```bash
 # Terminal 1 - Frontend